nduran06/AYGO-Intro-2/README.md

 ## Prerequisites

 * Have an AWS account
-* Have Docker installed locally and on the two EC2 machines
+* Have Docker installed locally and on the EC2 machine where you are going to deploy the web application

 ```
 sudo yum update -y
 sudo yum install docker
 sudo service docker start
 sudo usermod -a -G docker ec2-user

+**Log out of and reconnect to the EC2 machine to apply the changes**
 ```

-* Have Docker Compose installed locally and on the two EC2 machines
+* Have Docker installed locally and on the EC2 machine where you are going to deploy the web application

 ```
 sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose